blas-lapack-rs/openblas-src/README.md

 On Windows, `openblas-src` relies on [`vcpkg`](https://github.com/Microsoft/vcpkg) to find openblas.
 Before building, you must have the correct openblas installed for your target triple and kind of linking.
-For example, if you want to link dynamically for the `x86_64-pc-windows-msvc` toolchain, install `x64-openblas`.
+For example, if you want to link dynamically for the `x86_64-pc-windows-msvc` toolchain, install `openblas` for `x64-windows` triplet: `vcpkg install openblas --triplet x64-windows`
-To link statically, you must install `x64-openblas-static`.
+To link statically, you must install for `x64-windows-static` triplet: `vcpkg install openblas --triplet x64-windows-static`

 ## Cross Compilation